escauley/HowTos/docs/GitHub/sop_repo.md

     - recommended usage of `git flow hotfix start unique_hotfix_name`
     - no merges into this branch are expected

-## Note:
+### Note
-While the `git flow feature start` command is recommended for feature branch merging, the `git flow feature finish` is not.
+- While the `git flow feature start` command is recommended for feature branch merging, the `git flow feature finish` is not.
 Using the `finish` command will automatically merge the `feature` branch into the `dev` branch, without any testing, and regardless of divergence that may have occured during feature development.

-## Versioning, tagging, releases
+## Release, Tagged Nomenclature
 The following format of versioning should be followed:

     v.X.Y.Z